devopsies/nginx-reverse-proxy/README.md

 <li>When it receives http (80) requests from clients that used <code>web-1.com</code> domain name, it proxies their requests to <code>http://10.10.10.11</code>.</li>
 <li>When it receives http (80) requests from clients that used <code>web-2.com</code> domain name, it proxies their requests to <code>http://10.10.10.12</code>.</li>

-You can check your setup by running:
+You can check your setup by running these commands from the `client` VM:
 <li><code>curl web-1.com</code> (returns the <code>index.html</code> of <code>web-1</code> VM)</li>
 <li><code>curl web-2.com</code>(returns the <code>index.html</code> of <code>web-2</code> VM)</li>
 <li><code>curl web-1.com/web-1.html</code> (returns the <code>web-1.html</code> of <code>web-1</code> VM)</li>